 On May 18, 2017, United States Trade Representative (USTR) Rober Lighthizer notified Congress that the government intends to renegotiate the terms of NAFTA.
 The notification was the formalization of a re-evaluation of NAFTA the current U.S. administration had promised to the American public in its election camapign the previous year.

 On July 17, the office of the USTR, in accordance with U.S. law, released its key objectives in the NAFTA negotiations, which will be heavily focused on modernization in areas of intellectual property rights, regulatory practices, as well as labor and environment, government procurement and a number of other key areas.
-Negotiations are expected to begin on August 16, 2017.
+Negotiations are began on August 16, 2017.

 Impact to businesses & supply chains

 NAFTA has paved the way for the development of sophisticated supply chains that have allowed American manufacturers, particularly midsized firms, to realize cost-savings and become more innovative.
 NAFTA has allowed businesses of all sizes to take advantage of reduced or eliminated tariffs, enabling them to establish effective supply chains that have resulted in increased GDP, higher standards of living, greater investment in research and development and the rise of the “knowledge economy”.

 Businesses in the U.S., Canada and Mexico have made decisions with respect to where they will locate manufacturing facilities based on the advantages afforded to them by the Agreement, and have made significant financial investments associated with those decisions based on the certainty that stems from the current trade environment created by NAFTA.
 Any modifications to NAFTA will inevitably affect the business value of those facilities and the broader supply chains of businesses across North America, leading to increased cost and disruption to operations.